 Having owned horses for many years, it was quite natural for me to practice on my own horses, helped by the text books published by Pamela Hannay.
 For my 3rd year dissertation I chose to look at the interactions between horses and their riders.
 It may seem obvious, but most of us horse riders choose to ignore the fact that if we have a sore back then so does the horse, or if we are tight in our shoulders then the horse will also be tight in the shoulders.
 My conclusion was that in most cases, the best way to treat the horse is to actually treat the rider when the problems are schooling related - of course, the best option is to treat both!

 I started my acupuncture course with Bodyharmonics in 2017 and qualified with a distinction in September 2018, having completed over 140 practice treatments, practical exams and theory exams.
+In the past 12 months I have developed this knowledge and extended it using small but powerful stick on magnets - acumagnets.
+Only Vets are allowed to do acupuncture on horses, but the magnets provide an excellent alternative.

 My current practice runs 3 days a week and is a mixture of horses and people.